manybabies/manybabies.github.io/get_involved.md

 If you know which project you are interested in joining, **you can email one or more of the Project Leads directly**.
 You are also encouraged to **subscribe to project listservs** to receive project updates and communications (see links below).

-If you're unsure of how you'd like to contribute or you'd like to talk with us about contribution opportunities, please **fill out the Sign-Up Form at the bottom of this page** and we'll be in touch with you as soon as possible.
+If you're unsure of how you'd like to contribute or you'd like to talk with us about contribution opportunities, please **fill out the Interest Form at the bottom of this page** and we'll be in touch with you as soon as possible.

 You are also welcome to join us at our monthly "Drop-in Hours" (currently on the first Thursday of each month).
 Times and links to join can be found in our [calendar]({{site.baseurl}}/news/).